Having recently upgraded the main stairwell at Napier Health Centre, structural work is underway to seismically upgrade the rest of the building.

 When: Demolition started in December 2022, while construction started Jan 2023 and runs for 16 months or longer.

 Where: Mostly the first floor with minimal out of hours work on the ground floor.

 Some teams delivering non-patient facing services (i.e. most of Population Health) will temporarily relocate to our Hastings premises.
 This is to enable us to continue to deliver patient services at Napier Health with minimal disruption.
 Team leaders and managers have already made those staff who are relocating aware verbally and via email.

 We are working hard to minimise disruption.
 Thanks for your patience while work takes place.

 When Te Whatu Ora re-signed our lease for the premises, we agreed to upgrade the building in line with new building code standards set following the Christchurch earthquake.

-Demolition starts in December 2022 and strengthening work begins January 2023.
+Demolition started in December 2022 and strengthening work began in January 2023.
 Overall, construction is expected to take at least 16 months.
 We will provide more details of expected construction staging and timeframes once confirmed.

 Structural elements of the work include: steel portal bracing frames, concrete column encapsulation and roof bracing.

 In addition, the front entry colonnade leading to the public carpark is to be re-clad with a solid sheet aluminium to match the existing look.